FrankCoRa/PostreSQL_Cleaning/README.md

     INNER JOIN df_repeat_purchase rp ON c.product_id = rp.product_id
 ```
 ## Unveiling Insights from Pet Supplies Data (Python)
-After consolidating all findings, we exported the data into a CSV file named pet_supplies.csv.
-Next, we launched our Python environment to execute the script that generates a visualization addressing the primary objective of the project: illustrating the number of products that are repeat purchases.
+After consolidating all findings, we exported the data into a CSV file named `pet_supplies.csv` Next, we launched our Python environment to execute the script that generates a visualization addressing the primary objective of the project: illustrating the number of products that are repeat purchases.
 ```r
 import pandas as pd
 import matplotlib.pyplot as plt